-Compared to the other cities, Hartford has a significantly higher percentage of people age 25 and older who have not completed a high school education.
-Harford, along with Bridgeport, falls at the lower end of the scale for percentage of people with a master's degree or higher.
+significantly higher percentage of people age 25 and older who have not completed a high school education.
+In addition, along with Bridgeport, Hartford falls at the lower end for percentage of people with a master's degree or higher.

 Poverty Status for Individuals